wpmetabox/docs/_docs/fields/post.md

 ## Ajax Load

 Since version 5.2, Meta Box uses Ajax to increase the performance for the field query.
-Instead of fetching all posts at once, the plugin now fetches only some posts when the page is loaded, and then fetches more posts when users scroll down to the list.
+Instead of fetching all posts at once, the plugin now fetches only some posts when the page is loaded, and then it fetches more posts when users scroll down to the list.

 See this video for demonstration: